-This contract comes under the provision of Administrative Rule Trans 220.
-107-065 (20080501)
+This contract comes under the provisions of Wisconsin Administrative Code Chapter Trans 220.

-There are underground and overhead utility facilities located within the project limits.
-The contractor shall coordinate their construction activities with a call to Diggers Hotline or a direct call to the utilities that have facilities in the area as required per statutes.
-The contractor shall use caution to ensure the integrity of the underground facilities and shall maintain code clearances from overhead facilities at all times.
+Coordinate construction activities with a call to Diggers Hotline or a direct call to the utilities for the underground facilities in the area, as required per state statutes.
+Use caution to maintain the integrity of utilities.
+Coordinate with the engineer to adjust plans as needed to avoid any unanticipated utility conflicts.